Thank God for the work he did in and through RCCI's Ministry Launch Party! See below for a photo gallery capturing highlights from the night...

 Our Initial Focus: Racial Education for White Evangelicals

 Racial disparities and tensions divide our communities.
-The Church is called to be a source of healing and peace.
+The Church is called to be a source of healing and transformation.

 However, White evangelicals often find themselves unaware of racial realities and unsure of how to engage in a Christ-like way in issues pertaining to race.
 When we try to reach across racial lines, even well-intentioned White evangelicals can do things that are not well received by communities of color.
 We can end up building, not removing, the walls between us.